-This overnights oats recipe is reminiscent of the popular Reese’s Pieces candy but without any guilt.
+These peanut butter overnight oats are reminiscent of the popular Reese's Pieces candy but without any guilt.
 A secret healthy ingredient gives it the flavor and a boost of nutrition for a delicious and healthy breakfast!

 I just love being able to make something not only tasty but healthy and wholesome too!
 It's my specialty!